8. 30 for 30: Nature Boy (2017)

 In the build-up to the life changing series of events the documentary captured, Jake Roberts had been caught on video wrestling while hardly able to stand because of the mixture of drugs and alcohol in his system, issues brought on by the harrowing and simply disgusting behaviour of his father in his adolescence.
 During The Resurrection, Roberts finds a new inner strength, managing to inch away from drugs and alcohol while forming new bonds with loved ones and finding a new appreciation for himself.
 It is an undoubtedly moving experience.

 The icing on the cake comes when Roberts, who needs surgery to fix long-lasting issues during his early steps towards recovery, finds out that a kickstarter campaign has reached its target.
-To Jake, it proves that he’s loved and adored, even after all these years, and to fans of the evil character he played, it offers an insight into the insecurities and complete lack of self worth the real man had ever felt, Roberts breaking down into tears and saying “I guess all that hard work really did mean something to some people”.
-It’s one of the most human moments in all of the films on this list and the perfect encapsulation of The Resurrection of Jake the Snake as a film overall.
+To Jake, it proves that he is loved and adored, even after all these years, and to fans of the evil character he played, it offers an insight into the insecurities and complete lack of self worth the real man had ever felt, Roberts breaking down into tears and saying “I guess all that hard work really did mean something to some people”.
+It’s one of the most human moments in any film on this list.

 One of the best documentaries ever put together about a wrestler, HBO’s Andre the Giant took the legend of deceased wrestling and pop culture legend Andre the Giant and grounded his aura in a much more human place, really driving home the pain and inconvenience of his ultimately fatal Giantism and the alcoholism that accompanied it.